-Hi folks, it has been sometime since I last posted.
+Hi folks, it has been some time since I last posted.
 It has not been out of lack of cool things going on the shop.
-This is fact my 100th blog post, and I wanted to do something special to commemorate it, which has taken a little longer to put together as planned.
+This is in fact my 100th blog post, and I wanted to do something special to commemorate it, which has taken a little longer to put together as planned.
 Thanks to everyone who has followed my blog over the last few years.
-Much like my framebuilding, it’s more about the act of creating something then seeking out an audience and I am never really expecting anyone to take notice.
+Much like my framebuilding, it’s more about the act of creating than seeking out an audience and I am never really expecting anyone to take notice.
 That said, it does put a big smile on my face when people tell me that they enjoyed something they either saw or read on my blog, so, thank you.
 For those of you wanting to see what I have been doing in the shop, check back soon as I will drop a lot of the recent build pics in the next few days, or you can follow Gallus on facebook.com/galluscycles or on Instagram @gallusdude.
 Ok, enjoy the story.

 I am sure I had to read Old Man and the Sea back in High School.
-I don’t have a very strong recollection of it as it came after the also required reading of Camus’ The Stranger, which only served to bolden my teenage apathy and the dismissal of anything that was presented to me thereafter by anyone over the age of 35.
+I don’t have a very strong recollection of it as it came after the required reading of Camus’ The Stranger, which only served to bolden my teenage apathy and the dismissal of anything that was presented to me thereafter by anyone over the age of 35.
 It wasn’t till I accidently discovered To Have and Have Not, only because the British Punk/Folk singer-songwriter Billy Bragg had named a song after it, that I realized Hemingway was a total bad ass.

 Last September, when I picked up a used paper back copy of The Sun Also Rises I was hoping for the same kind of suspense and action.
 The description on the back cover pinned it as a story about a group of ex-pats in 1920’s Paris, a romance between the protagonist Jake Barnes(Hemingway) and Lady Brett Ashely, and the disintegration of the group during their stay at a week long bullfighting festival in Spain.